 - Replace / Mix - In 'Replace' mode the harmonized audio replaces the incoming audio.
 In 'Mix' mode the incoming signal is mixed with the harmonized audio.

 - Vel - When selected the MIDI velocity will affect harmonized voice volume.
+NOTE: Octaves must be deselected for this feature to work.

 - Gender - Formant override control (see below).